weaponsforge/vitexperiments/README.md

    docker compose build --no-cache
    ```

-   > **INFO:** Re-run this step if there will be changes to the Dockerfile or after installing new Node libraries.
+   > **INFO:** Do this step only once during initial installation.
+Re-run this step if there will be changes to the Dockerfile or after installing new Node libraries.

 2. Run the container for local development.<br>
    ```sh